-(includes Errata 1 dated June 2016 and Errata 2 dated December 2017)
+(includes Errata 1 dated June 2016, Errata 2 dated December 2017, and Addendum 1 dated August 2020)

 Summarizes the results of experimental tests and actual data acquired from operating plants to establish practical operating limits for carbon and low alloy steels in hydrogen service at elevated temperatures and pressures.
 The effects on the resistance of steels to hydrogen at elevated temperature and pressure that result from high stress, heat treating, chemical composition, and cladding are discussed.
 This recommended practice (RP) does not address the resistance of steels to hydrogen at lower temperatures [below about 400 °F (204 °C)], where atomic hydrogen enters the steel as a result of an electrochemical mechanism.